PulockDas/Player-Selection/README.md

 # CricBoss
 **Version 1.0.0**

-It's a web based application.
+It's a web based platform.
 The goal is to make a list of best players for any cricket academy.

 # About
-**CricBoss** is a web based application.
-Aiming to various cricket academies, the goal of this project is to make a web platform which will sort out the best list of players of a certain organisation. **CricBoss** is made for the cricket academies so that they can have the best possible team on their turf.
+**CricBoss** is a web based system.
+Aiming for various cricket academies, the goal of this project is to make a web platform which will sort out the best list of players of a certain organisation. **CricBoss** is made for the cricket academies so that they can have the best possible team for their upcoming matches.
 It can sort out the best players of the three cricket fields - **Batsman, Bowlers**.
 The list results in a sorted list of players depending on their performance.

 So, one only needs to give the data of their corresponding players and they can easily find out their best playing team.